gerakys/PyhtonProject_DMTA/README.md

 ## System Requirements

-- Python 3. ?????
+- Python 3
-- Machine learning libraries such as x, y and z.
+- Machine learning libraries such as pandas, numpy, sklearn and tensorflow.
 - Other specific requirements for your development environment.

 ## Installation